 That said, there are a dozen states, known as no-fault states, where you could file a claim with your insurance company to be reimbursed for medical expenses.
 To do this, you must have Personal Injury Protection or Medical Payments as part of your insurance package.

-“It is important to speak with your insurance provider as coverages vary in each state, and some states are considered no fault,” said Mckenzie.
+“It is important to speak with your insurance provider as coverages vary in each state, and some states are considered no fault,” McKenzie says.

 Although at many times, pedestrian accidents are caused by driver attention, a pedestrian also may be negligent if they jay-walked or were not in a crosswalk and stepped out in front of you.
 A driver is not always automatically at fault, according to alllaw.com.